Welcome to today's edition of the Rush 24-7 podcast.

 They're willing to compromise on a withdrawal date.

-This is John Warner's idea, which some compromise, uh, a withdrawal date, start date for withdrawal, uh, and a deadline for completion.
+A withdrawal date, start date for withdrawal, and a deadline for completion.

-Well, how how brilliant is that?
+Well, how brilliant is that?

 They can't put a deadline on this, and yet they're saying, well, if we go along with Senator Warner's idea, we might be able to get ourselves off the hook on this.

-You some of you older than I are gonna have to tell me if this is unprecedented.
+The bottom line is that this is some of you older than I are going to tell me if this is unprecedented.

-I don't recall uh a situation where with a Democrat in the White House, LBJ, you had Republicans actively working to undermine the whole thing.
+I don't recall a situation where with a Democrat in the White House, LBJ, you had Republicans actively working to undermine the whole thing.

-Uh certainly not in the midst of successful operations.
+Certainly not in the midst of successful operations.

-This is this is just you listen to what Chuck Schumer said.
+You listen to what Chuck Schumer said.

-You read what these People are trying to do all these reports coming out between now and Petraeus designed to um suggest that what Petraeus reports that Bush relays is just a bunch of lies.
+All these reports coming out between Don Petraeus designed to suggest that what Petraeus reports, that Bush relays, is just a bunch of lies.

 If they're driving it, they'd be glad to throw the whole country under the bus.

-Uh, although I might have to revise and extend those remarks as I consult my memory further.
+Although I might have to revise and extend those remarks as I consult my memory further.

 Back in just a moment.

-Quick uh question here, ladies and gentlemen.
+A quick question here, ladies and gentlemen.

-Is his report has no credibility whatsoever.
+His report has no credibility whatsoever.

-Just just uh stunning.
+Just stunning.

-But it yet doesn't it doesn't slack off from there.
+But it doesn't slack off from there.

 Matt Hasselbeck is a quarterback of the Seattle Seahawks.

-Mac Strong is a running back for the Seattle Seahawks, and they went out there and they visited President Bush last week in Bellevue, Washington.
+And they went out there and they visited President Bush last week in Bellevue, Washington.

 It was at a $1,000 a plate fundraiser for Representative Dave Reichert at the Hyatt in Bellevue, Washington.